jones58/brutalist-map/README.md

 ## TODO:

-- Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
-Could get around this by hiding github link on mobile maybe.
+- Different colour marker for if visited -

+/_ change marker color based on if feature exists in local storage _/

 - Accessibility

   - Go through docs and see if there are any accessibility issues.
-  - check in lighthouse.
+  - Check in Lighthouse.

-- different colour marker for if visited

 - Keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack and 192.168.0.254... on phone.

+  -Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).

 - Share it
   - cohort